alexott/databricks-nutter-repos-demo/README.md

 Because we have several pipelines, the it's makes sense to define [variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups) to store the data that are necessary for execution of tests & deployment of the code.
 We need following configuration properties for execution of our pipelines:

 * `databricks_host` - the [URL of your workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids) where tests will be executed (host name with `https://`, without `?o=`, and **without trailing slash character**.
 For example: `https://adb-1568830229861029.9.azuredatabricks.net`).
 * `databricks_token` - personal access token for executing commands against the workspace.
 Mark this variable as private!
-Note that if you're using Azure DevOps to host repository, then you need to use AAD token instead (see instructions below).
 * `cluster_id` - the ID of the cluster where tests will be executed.
 DBR 9.1+ should be used to support arbitrary files.
 * `staging_directory` - the directory for staging checkout that we created above.
 For example, `/Repos/Staging/databricks-nutter-repos-demo`.